The List of Justin Bieber Albums in Order of Release Date

 How many albums does Justin Bieber have?

-The discography of Canadian singer Justin Bieber consists of six studio albums, three remix albums, three compilation albums, two extended plays, 75 singles (including 21 as a featured artist), and 10 promotional singles.
+The discography of Justin Bieber consists of seven studio albums, three remix albums, three compilation albums, two extended plays, 76 singles (including 22 as a featured artist), and 10 promotional singles.

 All Justin Bieber Albums in Order of Release Date